Danncode10/RFID-Attendance/Documentation/MasterPlan.md

 * Each scan is linked to a *specific event* created/managed by the Student Council.
 * First-time scans trigger a *UI prompt to register the student*.
-* The device creates its *own Wi-Fi hotspot*, and sends scanned data *directly to a SQL database*.
+* The device creates its *own Wi-Fi hotspot*, and sends scanned data to a *FastAPI backend server*, which manages the SQLite database.
 * Visual/audio feedback confirms successful scans or new registrations.
-* Optional: store scans temporarily if Wi-Fi is down (for reliability).
+* Optional: store scans temporarily if Wi-Fi/backend is down (for reliability).

 ---